 On the other hand, the princess cut is the most affordable shape and offers an outstanding amount of brilliance.
 The 4 pointed edges and outline also create a modern look that can easily complement sleek looking ring settings.

-But if I were going for performance, I would have gone for a super ideal cut round diamond instead whereas the unique, mesmerizing appearance is something that only an Asscher cut can provide.
+But if I were going for performance, I would have gone for a super ideal cut round diamond instead as the unique, mesmerizing appearance is something that only an Asscher cut can provide.

 Now I want to hear from you.
 When it comes to the princess cut vs the Asscher cut diamond, which shape do you prefer?
 Let me know by leaving a comment below!
 If you have any questions or need help with a diamond selection, feel free to get in touch as well.